 What was your first job?

 Working in Halfords car and bike shop in Glenrothes.

 Theatre matters because humans need stories to understand the world.
 Watching a live show where we empathise and try to understand others decisions, situations and lives is vital to being human.

 Cora also creates work independently, having started up her company Pachamama in 2009 and launched her first production Roadkill created with writer Stef Smith, at the 2010 Edinburgh Festival Fringe which won nine major awards including an Amnesty International Award for Freedom of Speech.
 It toured to Glasgow, Paris, Chicago and New York, winning an Olivier Award for Outstanding Production.
-Cora has a passion for experimenting with new forms of music-theatre, as seen in the Arches collaborative project she directed Whatever gets you through the Night featuring a wealth of Scotland’s most eclectic and original song writing talent, GRIT-The Martyn Bennett Story celebrating Scotland’s iconic folk/dance maverick ( Winning 'Event of The Year' at the Scottish Trad Awards) and Peter Arnott's electrifying Janis Joplin -Full Tilt.
+Cora has a passion for experimenting with new forms of music-theatre, as seen in the Arches collaborative project she directed Whatever gets you through the Night featuring a wealth of Scotland’s most eclectic and original song writing talent, GRIT-The Martyn Bennett Story (written by Kieran Hurley) celebrating Scotland’s iconic folk/dance maverick (Winning 'Event of The Year' at the Scottish Trad Awards) and Peter Arnott's electrifying Janis Joplin -Full Tilt.

 Cora's most recent music theatre project was her own autobiographical story.
 She wrote and performed in the raucous gig theatre production 'What Girls Are Made of' (Traverse Theatre/Raw Material) and toured it Internationally picking up a Herald Angel.